Identifying your biggest cybersecurity risks is a great place to start addressing your compliance obligations.

 Furthermore, any organization that takes monitoring into account as part of its overall Risk Management strategy is likely compliant with the majority of control requirements dictated by each compliance framework.
 An organization that takes a risk-management approach to logging and monitoring its environment is already satisfying control requirements, potentially even before that organization has a compliance requirement.
 This example can be extended across several domains: vulnerability management, incident response, data protection, etc.

 Ready to learn more about reducing enterprise cyber risk, improving cyber posture, and enabling a faster path towards your compliance initiative?
-Download our white paper below!
+Download our white paper!